 Charvet makes ties, pocket squares and socks, but the Parisian brand is iconic for its shirts.
 Founded in 1838, Charvet was actually the world’s first shirtmaking shop (before that, shirtmakers would come to you, not the other way around).
 Since then, their legend has only grown, and their shirts are still made in Paris.

-This cotton shirt from Charvet has a spread collar and single-button barrel cuffs.
+This cotton shirt from Charvet has a spread collar and French cuffs.
 It’s a versatile option for navy, gray and just about any other suit colors.

 BEST FOR OXFORD SHIRTS